brotatotes/bht-automation/bht gen 3/Luke/Chapter 22/Luke 22 55 bht.md

 ### Philip Schaff:
 1. "Kindled.
 Lit., ‘kindled around;’ a large bright fire was made, we infer."
 2. "All of the Evangelists but Matthew mention the fire, but Mark does not speak of its being kindled."
-3. "Sat down.
-So Matthew and Mark; out John speaks of his standing."
+3. "During the night hours, Peter was no doubt restless."

 ### Archibald T. Robertson:
 1. "Kindle around, make a good fire that blazes all over."
 2. "Note συν- (together), all had taken seats around the fire."
-3. "Imperfect tense, he was sitting, and note μεσος, nominative predicate adjective with the genitive, like John 1:26, good Greek idiom."
+3. "He was sitting, and note μεσος, nominative predicate adjective with the genitive, like John 1:26, good Greek idiom."

 ### John Gill:
-1. "It being cold in the night time, though it was at the passover, and the beginning of harvest, the servants and officers of the high priest made a fire in the middle of the hall..."
+1. "It being cold in the night time... the servants and officers of the high priest made a fire in the middle of the hall."
-2. "Peter sat down among them; for the same purpose, and as if he was one of them..."
+2. "Peter sat down among them; for the same purpose, and as if he was one of them."
-3. "And which he might do, not only to warm himself, but to prevent his being taken notice of..."
+3. "He might have been, had he been loitering about."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:23:08
+- Timestamp: 12-25-2023 20:33:35
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 73
+- BHT Word Count: 78
-- BHT Commentary Usage: 56.86%
+- BHT Commentary Usage: 57.41%
-- BHT Quality Score: 1.4445845384994678
+- BHT Quality Score: 1.6978834540749237
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (51):
+- ChatGPT injected words (54):
-	['a', 'all', 'among', 'and', 'around', 'as', 'being', 'blazing', 'bright', 'can', 'coldness', 'court', 'creating', 'due', 'easily', 'everyone', 'fire', 'for', 'from', 'gather', 'had', 'hall', 'he', 'if', 'in', 'infer', 'intention', 'is', 'it', 'kindled', 'made', 'night', 'noted', 'noticed', 'of', 'one', 'or', 'peter', 'preventing', 'providing', 'seats', 'sitting', 'taken', 'that', 'the', 'them', 'to', 'warmth', 'was', 'we', 'with']
+	['a', 'about', 'all', 'among', 'and', 'around', 'as', 'been', 'being', 'blaze', 'blazed', 'by', 'cold', 'down', 'during', 'fire', 'for', 'full', 'gathered', 'had', 'hall', 'have', 'he', 'high', 'hours', 'if', 'in', 'it', 'kindling', 'loitering', 'made', 'middle', 'might', 'night', 'of', 'officers', 'one', 'over', 'peter', 'priest', 'restless', 'sat', 'seats', 'servants', 'set', 'sitting', 'so', 'taken', 'that', 'the', 'them', 'time', 'together', 'was']
-- ChatGPT injected words (significant words only) (22):
+- ChatGPT injected words (significant words only) (23):
-	['blazing', 'bright', 'coldness', 'court', 'creating', 'easily', 'fire', 'gather', 'hall', 'infer', 'intention', 'kindled', 'night', 'noted', 'noticed', 'peter', 'preventing', 'providing', 'seats', 'sitting', 'taken', 'warmth']
+	['blaze', 'blazed', 'cold', 'fire', 'gathered', 'hall', 'high', 'hours', 'kindling', 'loitering', 'middle', 'night', 'officers', 'peter', 'priest', 'restless', 'sat', 'seats', 'servants', 'set', 'sitting', 'taken', 'time']

 ### Logs
+- Attempt 1 BHT: All those around him kindled a fire and gathered together to warm themselves, surrounding the blaze.
+Peter, too, sat among them, unnoticed, as if he belonged there.
+It was a cold night, and the servants and officers of the high priest made a fire in the middle of the hall, providing relief from the chill.
+Restless in his own thoughts, Peter found solace in the warmth of the fire, blending in with the others.
+- 🔄 Luke 22:55 (attempt 1, 74 words, 50.0% quotes quality score: 1.4359627941816664, V2 normalized quality score: 39.09, commentator tiers 1-3: 26.45%, 35.44%, 38.11%)
+- Attempt 2 BHT: He might have been loitering about, for it being cold in the night time, the servants and officers of the high priest made a fire in the middle of the hall.
+All had taken seats around the fire, kindling it around so that it blazed all over.
+Peter, restless during the night hours, sat down among them, as if he was one of them, all gathered together, sitting by the fire that had been set in full blaze.
+- 🔄 Luke 22:55 (attempt 2, 78 words, 57.41% quotes quality score: 1.6978834540749237, V2 normalized quality score: 47.8, commentator tiers 1-3: 27.72%, 33.36%, 38.92%)
-- Attempt 1 BHT: As the scene is set, we see that a fire was kindled all around in the hall or court, creating a bright and blazing fire for everyone to gather around.
-It is noted that all had taken seats around the fire, with Peter sitting among them, as if he was one of them.
-We can infer that the fire was made due to the coldness of the night, with the intention of providing warmth and preventing Peter from being easily noticed.
+- Attempt 3 BHT: As the night grew cold, the servants and officers of the high priests made a bright fire that blazed all around, providing warmth and light.
+It was in the midst of this fire that Peter found his place, sitting among them as if he was one of their own.
+Perhaps fueled by restlessness, Peter sought comfort and camouflage in the presence of those gathered around the fire.
-- 🔄 Luke 22:55 (attempt 1, 81 words, 55.56% quotes quality score: 1.41113834722629, V2 normalized quality score: 38.26, commentator tiers 1-3: 27.31%, 36.83%, 35.86%)
-	- BHT WAS OVER 80 WORDS!
-- Attempt 2 BHT: As the scene is set, a fire was kindled all around in the hall or court, providing warmth in the cold night.
-Peter sat among the others, trying to blend in and not draw attention to himself.
-The fire not only served the practical purpose of keeping them warm, but also helped Peter in his attempt to go unnoticed.
-- 🔄 Luke 22:55 (attempt 2, 59 words, 47.83% quotes quality score: 1.2496027840011064, V2 normalized quality score: 32.89, commentator tiers 1-3: 22.27%, 32.94%, 44.79%)
+- 🔄 Luke 22:55 (attempt 3, 67 words, 48.98% quotes quality score: 1.3685983570794626, V2 normalized quality score: 36.85, commentator tiers 1-3: 22.12%, 35.47%, 42.41%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: A fire was kindled all around in the hall or court, providing warmth for those gathered.
-Peter purposefully sat among them, trying to blend in and avoid being noticed.
-The fire served the practical purpose of keeping them warm, but it also played a role in Peter's effort to remain inconspicuous.
+- Attempt 4 BHT: As the night grew cold, the servants and officers of the high priests made a fire that blazed all around, kindling it to keep warm.
+Peter found his place in the middle, sitting among them as if he was one of their own.
+Seeking comfort and camouflage, he sat down, feeling restless after the events unfolding before him.
-- 🔄 Luke 22:55 (attempt 3, 52 words, 41.86% quotes quality score: 1.195004375617494, V2 normalized quality score: 31.08, commentator tiers 1-3: 24.23%, 30.82%, 44.94%)
+- 🔄 Luke 22:55 (attempt 4, 58 words, 52.0% quotes quality score: 1.2116917519164212, V2 normalized quality score: 31.63, commentator tiers 1-3: 22.87%, 30.07%, 47.06%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: A fire was kindled all around in the hall or court, creating a bright and blazing fire for everyone to gather around.
-It is noted that all had taken seats around the fire, with Peter sitting among them, as if he was one of them.
-We can infer that the fire was made due to the coldness of the night, with the intention of providing warmth and preventing Peter from being easily noticed.
+- Attempt 5 BHT: All around, they kindled a fire, making a good fire that blazed brightly in the hall.
+They had all taken seats together around the fire, and Peter, feeling restless in the cold night, sat down among them, as if he was one of them.
-- 🔄 Luke 22:55 (attempt 4, 73 words, 56.86% quotes quality score: 1.4445845384994678, V2 normalized quality score: 39.38, commentator tiers 1-3: 27.79%, 36.72%, 35.5%)
-- Attempt 5 BHT: The scene unfolds with the disciples gathered around a fire, a fire that blazed all around them, providing warmth and comfort on a cold night.
-They sat together, united, drawn by the same source of light and heat.
-Among them was Peter, sitting as if he belonged, as if he was one of them.
-Perhaps he sought both warmth and camouflage, not wanting to draw attention to himself.
-The fire, kindled by the servants and officers of the high priest, served a dual purpose, shielding Peter's identity while offering respite from the chill of the evening.
-- 🔄 Luke 22:55 (attempt 5, 97 words, 40.3% quotes quality score: 1.100958400035862, V2 normalized quality score: 27.95, commentator tiers 1-3: 20.47%, 32.43%, 47.1%)
+- 🔄 Luke 22:55 (attempt 5, 44 words, 55.88% quotes quality score: 1.6844727425338948, V2 normalized quality score: 47.35, commentator tiers 1-3: 29.22%, 37.52%, 33.26%)
-	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 22:55 bht prompt v0.8 (73 words, 56.86% quotes)
+- ✅ Luke 22:55 bht prompt v0.8 (78 words, 57.41% quotes)
-- quality score: 1.4445845384994678, V2 normalized quality score: 39.38, commentator tiers 1-3: 27.79%, 36.72%, 35.5%)
+- quality score: 1.6978834540749237, V2 normalized quality score: 47.8, commentator tiers 1-3: 27.72%, 33.36%, 38.92%)